marwan91/Behavioral-cloning-project/README.md

 ## Details About Files In This Directory

+### `video.mp4`

+A sample recording of the autonomous behavior demonstrated in the car simulator.

 ### `model.py`

 The python code for the neural network architecture that trains and outputs the model.